fbohz/fbohz.github.io/_posts/2020-06-08-react_basics_refresher.markdown

 JSX has different keywords such as `className` instead of regular HTML 'class'.
 Also anything in between `{}` is JavaScript injected through JSX.

-React always intercepts all events and then we use setState to trigger a *re-render*, b/c state just got updated.
+React always intercepts all events and then we use setState to trigger a *re-render*, because state just got updated.

 JSX creates that virtual DOM and then re-renders as state changes.